ravindkv/cms-jerc-run3/Skim/README.md

 * voms-proxy-init --voms cms --valid 24:00
 * python3 getRootFiles.py

-Have a look at the files produced from the above command
+Have a look at the files produced in the **json** directory

 ### Step-2: produce ONE skim file from nanofiles
 * cd ..
 * make
 * ./runMain -h

-Run any one command printed on the screen
+Run any one command printed on the screen.
+Check the output directory

+* ls output

 ### Step-3: submit condor jobs to produce MANY skims